gidgethub/gidgethub/docs/__init__.rst

    .. attribute:: status_code

-      The status code that the exception represents.
+      The :class:`http.HTTPStatus` status code that the exception represents.

 .. exception:: RedirectionException